dto-btn/openai-poc-az-func/README.md

 Then once you finish the setup for configs bellow you can simply `func start` and use your function service.

+### Deploy to Azure.

+Using the Azure extension you can selection your function and click on `Deploy ...` make sure to select the appropriate subscription and then you will be prompted with a list of applications you can deploy to, select the one that is tied to your proper resource group.
+You can also, once deployed, pushs your `local.settings.json` in the cloud directly (as env settings, on the App screen you can view those in the `Configuration` menu).

 ### Pre-requisites

 * VSCode with Azure Dev tools such as anything needed to run app dev locally.